Octogonapus/RegistryScanner/README.md

   - Inconsistent package lists and registry contents
   - Duplicate packages

-RegistryScanner can scan and import from any Git registry.
-Currently, only GitHub is supported for pull request scans.
+Currently, only GitHub registries are supported.

 ## Deployment